 Inspired by the news that NewsGator has come out with their latest version of the Outlook edition, NewsGator Inbox, I figured I would give it a whirl.
 And I saw that GreatNews is getting lots of notice, so why not give both of these news aggregators (RSS readers) another whirl.

 Short summary: NewsGator works essentially the same as it always has, but this no longer works for me.
 GreatNews has a lot of possibilities, and I am going to stick with it for a while longer.
-Longer version below the fold.
+Longer version below:

 I left NewsGator when testing other aggregators, and on coming back to it, I find my expectations are much higher (and not met).
 Thankfully, it appears my complaints about how synchronization worked in the last major upgrade have been fixed.
 The basic operation of the tool within Outlook feels the same as it always has, but my fingers and my brain aren't gelling with that mode of operation.

 The biggest benefit NewsGator offers is in synchronizing subscriptions across multiple devices and locations.
 I could read news at NewsGator Online, synchronize with the news I read in Outlook at home and at work, and sync with a mobile device.

 Uploading my subscription list (OPML) took a while, and there was no progress indicator to let me know what was happening.
 And it timed out - I have hundreds of feeds.
 I suspect the slowness was primarily associated with synchronizing my new feeds with the online service.

 It looks like it has the ability to optionally download the web page of an item, instead of the RSS.
 This is a great option when a feed doesn't provide full text.